walkingriver/sacrament-talk/delivering.md

 *Why?* This is counsel we have received from church leadership.
 A sacrament talk should stand on its own.
 It isn't Show & Tell.
 Leave your trophies, candles, and pumpkins for a lesson.

+### Finish in the time assigned

+*Why?* It's simple courtesy.
+If you are assigned to give a 10-minute talk, taking longer cuts into the time of the speakers following you.
+Likewise, going shorter leaves extra time that someone else may have to fill.

+### Practice your talk

+*Why?* You never know how your talk will sound, or how long it will take, until you've practiced.
+Practice delivering your talk aloud, and time yourself.
+If you can, deliver it to someone you can trust and who will give you honest and constructive feedback.

 ### [Next - Wrapping Up](concluding.md) | [Previous - Starting Your Talk](starting.md) | [Back to Main](README.md)
 **[Back to top](#table-of-contents)**